akostrik/stage_telegram_python/README.md

 - The time where a message is considered as recent (in hours)

 ### Technical details
-_Similarity measure of two channels (channel1, channel2)_ is equal to the numbre of similar affirmations in these channels
+_Similarity measure of two channels (channel1, channel2)_ = the numbre of their similar affirmations  - the number of their opposite affirmations

 _The trust coefficient of a channel_ is a number in the interval [0 … 100]